UPPMAX/programming_formalisms/docs/project_start/git_startup.md

 ???- admonition "Changes"

-    - clear goal
-    - clearer guide
     - ask about level
-    - If possible simplify things even further, or expand on rationale behind each step not just "big picture"
     - practical examples than just explain the concept.
-    - dictionary
     - exercises
-        - practical things within exercise (not needing to scroll back and forth)
-        - clearer instructions
-        - solutions
         - (advanced exercises)

-## Source/version control and collaboration

-**FIX** RE_ARRANGE

 ## What is Git, and what is a Git repository?